minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 **What I like:** My first computer vision project.
 Seeing the result of the work in the visual form was quite a sensation.

-**What I could do better:** The write up was rough around the edge.
+**What I could do better:** The paper was rough around the edge.
 I polished the tables in the link above.

 ### Master thesis